SAP/spartacus-docs/_pages/fsa/features/fsa-checkout.md

 ## Overview

 Checkout in FSA Spartacus enables financial customers to buy insurance or banking products.
-It's configurable for each kind of product.
+It’s configurable for each product kind.

 ## Configuration

 You can configure checkout steps over default-checkout-config.ts.
-There is a list of all possible steps during checkout process.
+There you can find a list of all possible steps that you can include in the checkout process.
-Interface FSCheckoutStep extends Checkout Step with one additional attribute *restrictedCategories*.
+Interface FSCheckoutStep extends Checkout Step with one additional attribute - *restrictedCategories*.
 ```
 export interface FSCheckoutStep extends CheckoutStep {
   restrictedCategories?: string[];
 }
 ```
-This attribute is important for making checkout process different for various group of products.
+This attribute is important for making the checkout process different for various groups of products.
-Following example of payment checkout step definition restricts payment step for all banking products:
+The following example of payment checkout step definition restricts payment step for all banking products:
 ```
      {
         id: 'checkoutPaymentDetailsStep',